winterTTr/ace-jump-mode/README.md

 Usage:

-"C-c SPC" ==>  ace-jump-word-mode
+"C-c SPC" ==>  ace-jump-word-or-line-mode

+>Go to a word by entering its first character, then selecting the highlighted key to move to it.
->enter first character of a word, select the highlighted key to move to it.
+>Go to a line by pressing return, then selecting the highlighted key to move to it.

 "C-u C-c SPC" ==>  ace-jump-char-mode

->enter a character for query, select the highlighted key to move to it.
+>Go to a character by entering that character, then selecting the highlighted key to move to it.

-"C-u C-u C-c SPC" ==>  ace-jump-line-mode

->each non-empty line will be marked, select the highlighted key to move to it.

 Thanks emacsrocks website, they make a great show to ace jump mode, refer to [here](http://www.youtube.com/watch?feature=player_embedded&v=UZkpmegySnc#!).